CKalitin/ckalitin.github.io/_posts/2024-09-15-to-teach-engineering.md

 Ah yes make me wake up at 6 am every morning to take your quiz on how to play with cardboard.
 You haven't even given us cardboard yet, just paper.
 We have to work our way up to cardboard? really?

 Make us write 3000 words over a month before you let us play with cardboard.
-I'm going to give my 2 year old cardboard out of spit.
+I'm going to give my 2 year old cardboard out of spite.
 Watch him build a better chair at 3 than your months of lead up to giving 18 year olds cardboard.

 ### <b>The Real Process</b>